adobe/spectrum-css/site/README.md

 │       └── typekit.js - Typekit that knows how to choose large/small kits based on the language attribute └── templates
     ├── individualComponent.pug - template to build individual component packages
-    └── siteComponent.pug - template to build docs for components in bundles
+    └── siteComponent.pug - template to build docs for components
 ```

 ## Architecture